icinganalysis/icinganalysis.github.io/content/NACA-TR-1215-Thermodynamics.md

 > ###_"... the effect on final results of droplets that do not freeze completely on the cylinders"_

-#"Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method" [Thermodynamics] [^1]
+#"Impingement of Cloud Droplets and Procedure for Measuring Liquid-Water Content and Droplet Sizes in Supercooled Clouds by Rotating Multicylinder Method" [Thermodynamics topics] [^1]

 ##Summary
 Conditions where not all water drops freeze are considered.